saif-bsf/transfer-cal/README.md

 ## Introduction

-Welcome to Transfer-Cal, a React Native project designed for efficient data transfer calculations.
+Welcome to Transfer-Cal, a React Native project designed for currency exchange converter.
 This project is built using Expo and a range of dependencies to ensure a seamless user experience.

 ## Version